-You may or may not know, but Black Friday will happen on 27th November 2015… Hopefully you’ve heard about it, but I thought I’d share a bit of background in case you’d not.
+You may or may not know, but Black Friday will happen… Hopefully, you’ve heard about it, but I thought I’d share a bit of background in case you’d not.

 Black Friday came to the UK from USA and is the Friday following Thanksgiving Day.
 Since the early 2000s it’s been the day that kick-started the Christmas shopping season with mega discounts online and in store.
 Since 2005 it has been the busiest shopping day of the year.

 Also in the USA, and since 2010, Small Business Saturday (created by American Express) has operated the day after Black Friday.
 The purpose was to encourage shoppers to visit small, local shops.
 Unfortunately, in the UK Small Business Saturday is a full week later, this year on the 5th December, so sadly the opportunity to tie-in with Black Friday is less applicable to UK independents.

 For the past 10 years, some UK retailers have attempted Black Friday activities, but it really only gained traction in 2013.
 2014 was much bigger, garnering much media attention – you’ll probably remember some issues surrounding it – both operationally (customers fighting over discounted items in stores) and commercially (negative impact on margins, pull-forward of sales usually expected in December etc).
 Some retailers have said they dislike the phenomenon that is Black Friday, but, it seems that it is here to stay.

 Given this background, I wanted to share some of the predictions around Black Friday 2015.
 Ecommerce consultancy, Salmon, have forecast it will be the UKs first ever £1billion+ shopping day.
 They’ve produced a report that explains their reasoning and includes recommendations for retailers – see https://www.salmon.com/en/black-friday/ (note, this is predominantly aimed at larger businesses).